3 bedrooms for 6 guests

 (17' x 17' including open-plan kitchen) on first floor, with windows on three sides, wraparound balcony on two, TV, DVD, WiFi and big fireplace.

-Prices in turquoise indicate a Ski Pass offer available (including child discounts for Christmas).
+Prices in turquoise indicate a Ski Pass offer available (including Christmas!).
 Please see the Ski Pass and Discounts page for details.

 These prices are per person per week in sterling.